magic-als/alx-system_engineering-devops/0x01-shell_permissions/README.md

-whoami - prints the effective username of the current user groups - prints all the groups the current user is part of chown - changes the owner of a file
+whoami - prints the effective username of the current user groups - prints all the groups the current user is part of chown - changes the owner of a file chmod +x -adds execute permission to the owner of the file